 Genesis 11 makes it abundantly clear that the flood did not solve our sin problem.
 Mankind is “being fruitful and multiplying” again, while growing in power and technology.
 And also growing in self-righteousness and pride.
 But this is the slow death God warned us about in the garden.
 The slow brick by brick building of our towers of terror meant to dethrone God.
 The deadly building of a name for ourselves through our own knowledge of good and evil, rather than building altars to declare God’s name in worship.

-The Tower of Babel is a glaring picture of all grace-less religion.
+The Tower of Babel is a glaring picture of all such grace-less religion.
 Man desperately moving up, up, up to get to God.
 There we are building our stairways to heaven.
 Forming our own identities.
 Controlling our own destinies.
 Working our way to meaning and immortality.

 All the antithesis of God’s gracious offer of life.